You know that thing when after you’ve had an argument and walked away from it, you suddenly realise what you should have said in the argument?

 I don’t know if you’ve ever encountered a wild strawberry, but it’s a tiny dry berry smaller than my little fingernail.
 It’s pretty delicious, but it’s neither attractive nor large, and it’s certainly not juicy.

-We’ve spent about 700 years taking those wild strawberries and shaping them into the one she was holding.
+We spent about 700 years taking those wild strawberries and shaping them into the one she was holding.
+Mere chance didn’t create it, we did.

-It doesn’t stop at the strawberry.
+It doesn’t stop at strawberries.
 Almost everything we eat is of our creation, vastly different from any wild ancestor.

 The land too, is mostly of our creation.
 The rolling hills and green pastures we think of as untouched wilderness are mostly the result of a history of cultivation and deforestation.